Correct link: https://bit.ly/3ew7I56

 How ludicrous and puerile, I thought.

 In my experience, this is precisely what you should not do.
-Whether you spend $7K on a Rolex or $20K at Hermes all clients should be treated with respect.
+Whether you spend $10,000 or more on a Rolex or $20,000 or more at Hermes all clients should be treated with respect.
 Period.
-Aspiration and negative attitude sales pitches are not only counterproductive, they are destructive.
-(If might add, this should be true of all human interaction and not just the act of buying luxury products.)
+Aspiration and negative attitude sales pitches are not only counterproductive, but they are also destructive.
+(I might add, that this should be true of all human interaction and not just the act of buying luxury products.)

 Does Luxury Really Have Meaning?